 Every year a joyful street parade is organized.
 There is dancing to the sound of African drums and chants, with participants dressed in traditional African garb parading through the streets.”
 My Trini Grocery

 Sadly, that is such an apt description of what takes place on Emancipation Day.
 The question is: WHY?
 Do the Jews celebrate the end of the Holocaust?
-What mental state must you be in to celebrate the end of your oppression, especially when that liberty does not come as a result of your direct effort.
+What mental state must you be in to celebrate the end of your oppression?
+Particularly considering that that ‘liberty’ does not come as a result of your direct effort.
 What act of valor, military or otherwise, did we perform with which we were able to wrest our freedom from the hands of our beastly overlords?
 Further more, it is rather insulting to refer to ’emancipation’ as ‘…this great act of kindness bestowed…’ Are we some sort of beast of burden whose master out of the goodness of his heart decides to no longer work his mules?

 Comparing The African Holocaust with The Jewish Holocaust